-Curriculum for Youth Classrooms
+Curriculum for Classrooms and Conversation

-Explore the three commissions below for more information.
+Explore the commissions below for more information.
 Each of educational materials can be used in conjunction with the complete larger work or with 2-3 pieces from the larger commission.

 Lifting As We Climb